Apollo-Level2-Web-Dev/B5A4/README.md

     - Ensure backend APIs support pagination for product listings and order retrieval.
     - Add authentication middleware to protect private routes, including checkout and the dashboard

-`You can use any existing backend if you have developed it earlier or create a new version modifying from the existing older one.`
+`You may use an existing backend that you have developed previously or create a new version by modifying the older one.
+Make any additional updates if necessary.`

 ---